Tornado outbreak of March 24–27, 2023: Egypt–New Wren–Amory–Smithville, Mississippi

-An intense, long-tracked, and extremely fast-moving EF3 tornado, which came from the same storm that produced the Rolling Fork EF4 and Black Hawk EF3 tornadoes, caused major damage in or near the communities of Egypt, New Wren, and Amory in Mississippi.
+This intense, long-tracked, and extremely fast-moving EF3 tornado, which came from the same storm that produced the Rolling Fork EF4 and Black Hawk EF3 tornadoes, caused major damage in or near the communities of Egypt, New Wren, and Amory in Mississippi.
 The tornado first touched down southwest of Egypt in far eastern Chickasaw County.
 As the tornado travelled northeast across County Road 179 and US 45 Alternate, it produced EF0 to EF1 damage, snapping and uprooting numerous trees and overturning a metal carport.
 The tornado entered Monroe County and intensified to EF2 strength as it passed east of Egypt, destroying several single-wide mobile homes.
 Numerous utility poles and trees were snapped, cars were overturned, and a few other homes also suffered roof damage as well.
 Several injuries occurred in this area.
 The tornado remained at EF2 strength while continuing northeast of Egypt, snapping numerous additional trees and power poles, destroying an outbuilding, and inflicting roof damage to several homes.
 The tornado then began to intensify further, attaining high-end EF2 intensity as it reached McAllister Road and Herndon Lane, where several homes suffered significant damage, including a few that had roofs ripped off and some exterior walls collapsed.
 Multiple single and double-wide manufactured homes in this area were obliterated, with two people inside one of them being killed, and several people suffered significant injuries as well.
 In addition, many hardwood trees were snapped or uprooted in this area.
 As the tornado continued toward US 45 at high-end EF2 strength, it reached its peak width of 1600 yd and caused widespread damage to trees and homes along the west side of Whatley Road, including a mobile home that was destroyed and a frame home that was shifted off its foundation.
 Around this time, a tornado emergency was issued for New Wren and Amory.

 NEXRAD radar scan of the tornado as it approached Amory.

 As the tornado crossed US 45 at the intersection with Whatley Road and passed just south of New Wren, it reached low-end EF3 intensity, inflicting significant damage to numerous structures.
 One manufactured home was completely destroyed with debris thrown 200 yd away, a nearby church was demolished, and some other homes sustained significant damage.
 In addition, power poles were snapped, some barns were heavily damaged, and residences along the outer edge of the damage path had more minor damage.
 Just beyond this point along Little Coontail Road, low-end EF3 damage continued as a house had its roof torn off and exterior walls collapsed, another home was largely leveled, and multiple manufactured homes were obliterated.
 A boat was tossed over 50 yd and an SUV was thrown into a tree as well.
 The tornado then weakened slightly but remained strong, continuing northeastward at EF2 intensity and approaching the city of Amory.
 Severe tree damage continued to occur along this segment of the path, and some homes also sustained mainly minor roof damage as well.